Darrius-W/Python---DSA/README.md

 A repository designed for the purpose of testing different data structures and algorithms in Python.

-Incorporates testing files such as `test.py` and `menuOperations.py` to allow for quick dynamic testing of the various data structures being experimented with.
+Utilizes testing files such as `test.py` and `menuOperations.py` to allow for quick dynamic testing of the various data structures being experimented with.